 Think about how you would feel if your ex was constantly talking badly about you in front of them.
 Even if she is being horribly unfair to you, your kids do not deserve to hear about all the problems their parents have with each other.

-Although proving parental alienation in court can be challenging, it can impact your child custody case, according to Cordell & Cordell divorce attorney Cassandra Pillonel.
+Although proving parental alienation in court can be challenging, it can impact your child custody case.

-“It’s more and more recognized by the courts,” Ms. Pillonel said.
+“It’s more and more recognized by the courts,” said a Cordell & Cordell divorce attorney.
 “Courts are taking action to correct and remediate issues of parental alienation.”

 If you feel your ex is actively working to alienate you out of your child’s life, it might be helpful for you to talk to a divorce lawyer for men about the actions of the alienating parent to see if any legal remedies are available.